colabobio/clinicapp_android/README.md

-# clinicapp_android
-CLINICapp Android app
+## ClinicApp

 Introduction
 ------------
 The application uses Clean Architecture based on MVP.
 The application is written entirely in Kotlin.

-Android Jetpack is used as an Architecture components is Room, Work manager,Paging, Lifecycles, Material design, ViewModel, LiveData,
+Android Jetpack is used as an Architecture components is Room, Work manager,Paging, Material design, ViewModel, and LiveData,

 The application does network HTTP requests via Retrofit and GSON.
 For UI update and database operation we used RxJava library.